NewPhyrexia/startup/README.md

 For this deliverable I built out the structure of my application using HTML.

-- **HTML pages** - Two HTML page that represent the ability to login and vote.
+- **HTML pages** - Two HTML page that represent the ability to login and play.
-- **Links** - The login page automatically links to the voter page.
-The voter page contains links for every voting choice.
+- **Links** - The login page automatically links to the play page.
+The play page contains links to play again and join a room.
-- **Text** - Each of the voting choices is represented by a textual description.
+- **Text** - Each of the player names, timer, and scores are represented by text.
-- **Images** - I couldn't figure out how to include an image and so I didn't do this. 😔
+- **Images** - This application does not use images
 - **Login** - Input box and submit button for login.
-- **Database** - The voting choices represent data pulled from the database.
+- **Database** - The lifetime score represents data pulled from the database.
-- **WebSocket** - The count of voting results represent the tally of realtime votes.
+- **WebSocket** - The current score or players represent the scores of realtime players in the room.